 Their infectious smiles and energy, despite the heat, is exemplary of Zahng Gil-jah—Chairwoman and Founder of WeLoveU, who puts her whole heart into serving the community.

 R Stands for Region

 This cleanup marks the first volunteer service of the WeLoveU chapter in Bergen County, New Jersey.
 It stems from WeLoveU’s Clean WORLD Movement.
-The acronym “WORLD” stands for Water, Oxygen, Region, Life
+The acronym “WORLD” stands for Water, Oxygen, Region, Life and Descendants.

 This volunteer effort supports the region by focusing on cleaning up streets, parks and public facilities.
 It was inspired by the launch of WeLoveU’s campaign dating back to July 9, 2017, when the organization hosted their premier event—the Then, Now & Forever production.

 WeLoveU invited members from the Board of Education since it is on the same street as the cleanup.
 Out of all them, Vice President Lara Rodriguez attended the effort from start to finish.
 This marked her first experience with the WeLoveU Foundation.
 By the end of the event, she spoke well of the volunteers and organization because of their hard work.

 “The WeLoveU volunteers were engaging, thoughtful, and didn’t hesitate to go into uncharted territory as they were cleaning up,” she said.

 Vice President Lara Rodriguez continued saying WeLoveU volunteers “definitely lived up to their motto,” which is to embrace the world with the love of a mother.

 She said, “I think when the students and our schools hear and see what your group does, it wouldn’t be surprising to see some more blue shirts joining you.
 Your organization is a springboard for a lot of things I hope we can accomplish in the school year and beyond.”